We have made our Assess platform simple to use to ensure you can create and issue your projects as easily as possible.

 This will load the Assess builder.
 Type to add an Assessment title, a description if wanted, and then click 'Add Question' to get started.
 You can preview your project as you go in the assessment preview section to the right.

-You can also select to change the settings, layout and curriculum alignment for the entire assessment by clicking the three dots above the Add Question box.
-All but the layout can also be added individually for each question.
-After clicking the dots, clicking on 'settings' will allow you to set whether students are awarded points, a grade, or if this will be an un-marked project, whether the student can check their work as they go, if all answers are required to be completed in order to submit, and also whether a theme will be associated with the project background.
+You can also select to change the settings for the entire assessment by clicking the Settings tab in the righthand navigation.
+This will allow you to set whether students are awarded points, a grade, or if this will be an un-marked project, whether the student can check their work as they go, if all answers are required to be completed in order to submit, and also whether a theme will be associated with the project background.